rstudio/pool/revdep/cran.md

 ## revdepcheck results

-We checked 9 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages
+This was a fix to the examples/vignettes to fix R CMD check errors.
+We did not re-check the revdeps.